Gigabytes to terabytes conversion table

 How to use it

 Type a gigabyte value, read the terabytes.
 It updates live, no button.
 Keep the toggle on decimal (1000) for drives, cloud plans, and quotas.
 Switch to binary (1024) only when you’re matching an OS readout.
-The reference table shows common GB values both ways so the gap is visible at a glance.
+The conversion table above lists common GB values already worked out, so the gap is visible at a glance.
 Everything runs in your browser with the factor built in, so nothing you enter gets uploaded and it works offline once loaded.

 Common questions